Low-rank approximation for multiscale PDEs: Random sampling for multiscale computation

 We choose a discretization that resolves the small scales in the solution, defining a mesh width $h\ll \eps$.
 (The number of subdomains $M$ is independent of $\eps$.)
 A typical decomposition is illustrated in Figure~\ref{fig:dd2}.

 How do we design the offline stage to ``learn'' the low-rank approximation?
 We propose two approaches that lead to two different kinds of algorithms.
 In the first approach we learn the optimal basis functions within each subdomain, while the second algorithm employs Schwarz iteration, preparing the boundary-to-boundary map in the offline stage.
-Other PDE solvers that utilize randomness can also be found in~\cite{MR3477310,MR3824169,MR4050504}.
+Other PDE solvers that utilize randomness can also be found in~\cites{MR3477310,MR3824169,MR4050504}.
+In particular in~\cite{MR3477310} the authors studied, specifically for elliptic type equations, the generalized eigenvalue problem of the stiffness and mass matrices, and give an error bound using the largest eigenvalue obtained offline.